1. Website Planet

 Translate EXPERT makes simple translations even simpler

-However, during the course of my research I discovered that Translate EXPERT is significantly better than GPT-4 with lengthier texts.
-Though both can translate a lot of words, Translate EXPERT did a far better job at maintaining consistency with any repeated terminology or phrases.
+I did notice, however, that Translate EXPERT is significantly better at maintaining consistency with lengthier texts.
+Though you can theoretically translate a lot of words with both, EXPERT did a far better job at keeping repeated terms and phrases consistent throughout the translation.

 Let’s take a look at some other cases where Translate EXPERT does improve the result quality significantly.